Feeding the Future: Using Insects as Food and Feed

 The panel

 We are delighted to welcome the following panel to discuss this exciting topic.
-One further panelist will be announced soon.

 Nick Jonsson BVSc PhD MRCVS